seabbs/idmodelr/README.md

-File an issue [here](https://github.com/seabbs/idmodelr/issues) if there is any other feature, that you think is missing from the package, or better yet submit a pull request\!
+File an issue [here](https://github.com/seabbs/idmodelr/issues) if there is any other feature, that you think is missing from the package, or better yet submit a pull request!

 Please note that the `idmodelr` project is released with a [Contributor Code of